It's Rush Limbaugh, the most listened to radio talk show in the country where we have more fun than a human being should be allowed to have.

 Look at all the things this guy is the expert at.

-He's the expert, as I say, in health care.
+He's the expert, as I say, in healthcare.

 He's the expert creating jobs.

-He's the well, he's who everybody turns to for all this.
+He's who everybody turns to.

-He's got to be the expert.
+For all this, he's got to be the expert.

-And now, lo and behold, surprise, surprise, Barack Obama is the expert in football safety.
+And now, lo and behold surprise surprise, Barack Obama is the expert in football safety.

 To what end is irrelevant.

-And one of the things that we could do to reduce the number of cushions is change the way the game is played.
+The stated objective is going to be to make football safer by somehow reducing the number of concussions, and one of the things that we could do to reduce the number of concussions is change the way the game is played.

-Maybe have rules where you can't tackle as hard, and you can't be as mean when you tackle.
+So we have rules and regulations involving less use of the head, maybe have rules where you can't tackle as hard and you can't be as mean when you tackle, and maybe you can only tackle with one hand.

 That's why we have to leave this up to Obama.

-So you make the people that play it in a less mean way, in a less aggressive way.
+So you make people that play it in a less mean way, in a less aggressive way, we get the fans to stop being less, or make the fans to be blood, less bloodthirsty, so that the game is changed and therefore the game is safer.

-New York City's schools have been giving out tens of thousands of doses of the morning after pill.
+See, and Obama will spearhead the effort or assign people to do it, and that's the opportunity here back after this unbeknownst to many, but they probably wouldn't care if they found out New York City's schools have been giving out tens of thousands of doses of the morning after pill.